 Some of the most common plumbing issues for residents who call an Arlington plumber in the DFW metroplex are a clogged drain line, sewer line, or stubborn clog in their sink or toilet.
 This is why entire franchises are built around drain cleaning.

-To be sure, some homes do have a blocked drain that require a professional drain cleaner.
+To be sure, some homes do have a blocked drain that requires a professional drain cleaner.
 However, many stubborn clogs can be removed with a plumber’s snake or drain auger.
 (If you know how to use it!)

 What is a Plumbing Snake?

-A plumber’s snake is a cable based auger that is either manually turned or electricity powered to dislodge a stubborn clog within the sewer pipe.
+A plumber’s snake is a cable-based auger that is either manually turned or electricity powered to dislodge a stubborn clog within the sewer pipe.
 It is used when an obstruction is too big for a plunger to handle, but also not so big that you need professional drain cleaning in Arlington who uses pressurized water jets to clear the pipes.

 Typically, a plumber’s snake that is designed for household use is approximately 25 to 50 feet long.
 A snake cable can be purchased from a big box retailer, as well as plumbing supply stores near you.
 So how do you actually go about “drain snaking?”